 The Landesa Internship and Fellowship Program seeks to build a network of land rights champions who have the interest and capacity to promote land rights for women and men around the world.
 Landesa’s Internship and Fellowship Program provides educational opportunities to learn more about our work through first-hand experience, informational interviews with Landesa staff, and participation in daily office activities such as meetings.
-Landesa hosts a robust 10-week summer internship cohort in its Seattle office and select summer placements in its DC and country offices.
+Landesa hosts a robust 10-week summer internship cohort out of its Seattle office (internships are predominantly virtual).

 Landesa considers externally funded fellowship opportunities on a case-by-case basis.
 Qualifications include a relevant post-graduate degree such as law or public policy, excellent research and writing skills, and a demonstrated interest in improving rights of women and the rural poor.
 Candidates must identify externally funded opportunities before submitting a fellowship application.
 Fellowship applications can be submitted to email@example.com and should include a cover letter, CV or resume (including GPA or class ranking), and writing sample.